Learn everything you need to know about how to make smoked carrots!

 And they can easily be made Keto friendly!
 Let's Go!

-So we all know vegetables like carrots don't get a lot of love at most outdoor barbecues.
+We all know vegetables like carrots don't get a lot of love at most outdoor barbecues.

 However, a true pit master knows they can take any food to the next level on the grill or smoker.